 What does the LDD monitor?

-The LDD contains details of all planning consents meeting criteria agreed with the London boroughs.
-The criteria are:
+The LDD contains details of all planning consents meeting criteria agreed with the London boroughs, who are responsible for submitting data to the database.

 - any new build residential units